abhishek13712/Razorpay-Clone/README.md

 # Razorpay-Clone
-Built a web application that closely mimicked design of the popular Indian payment gateway, Razor Pay, using HTML &amp; Tailwind CSS.
-This project helped me improve my skills in web development and showcased my ability to replicate a well- known platform, demonstrating my attention to detail.
+Built a web application that  mimicked design of the popular  payment gateway, Razor Pay, using HTML &amp; Tailwind CSS.
+This project helped me showcased my  skills in web development, demonstrating my attention to detail.